Amaal12-w/Graduation-project-of-control/README.md

 - Factory I/O Simulation
 - Digital Sensors & Actuators (simulated)
 - Signal-based control logic

 ---
+## 🔧 Requirements & Setup

+To run this simulation correctly, make sure you have the following software installed:

+- **TIA Portal** (v15.1 or later)
+- **Factory I/O**
+- **TIA PLC SIM or PLCSIM Advanced**

+### ▶️ How to Run:
+1. Open the TIA project from `/TIA_Project`.
+2. Start **PLCSIM** to simulate the S7-1200 PLC.
+3. Open the scene in Factory I/O from `/FactoryIO_Simulation`.
+4. In Factory I/O, set the driver to **Siemens S7-PLCSIM**.
+5. Run both programs — the sorting logic will be fully simulated.

+> ⚠️ Make sure TIA and Factory I/O are properly connected to simulate the factory environment.
 ## 🎥 Demo Videos

 > Videos are hosted externally due to GitHub file size limits.